 Contractor: Coleman/Adams of Lynchburg

 Description: The building faces west and is a three story red colored brick, concrete and glass structure.
+The building is located on landscaped grounds in the center of Rustburg.
 The west front has a projecting one story center section with two brick pillars supporting a canopy.
 The roof of the entrance section is pyramidal.
 The north and south sections rise to wide white colored pediments at the flat roof line.
 The first story windows are large.
+The building houses the County Circuit Court, County General District Court and County Juvenile and Domestic Relations Court of the 24th Judicial Circuit.
 An addition was constructed in 2009.
 The architect was Dewberry and the contractor was J E Jamerson of Appomattox.

 Photos taken 2013